parlaynu/sonos-over-vpn/README.md

 # Sonos over VPN

-This project describes how to acces and control your Sonos speakers using the app over a VPN connection.
+This project describes how to access and control your Sonos speakers using the app over a VPN connection.

 I don't have a particularly good reason for doing this.
-I was motivated to figure it out because Sonos and the network protocols they use make this difficult ... not necessarily deliberately.
+I was motivated to figure it out because Sonos and the network protocols they use make this difficult ... not necessarily deliberately; it was a challenge and a chance to learn a thing or two.

 This could easily be adapted to work in scenarios where your Sonos speakers are on a different VLAN to your wifi for example, which could be useful.